 Below is the process to become a volunteer at Arlington Free Clinic:

-• RSVP and attend one of our new virtual Community Tours, held the 4th Thursday of each month at 6pm.
+- RSVP and attend one of our Volunteer Info Sessions, held the 4th Thursday of each month at 6pm.
 Our Director of Volunteer Resources will talk about opportunities and answer questions at the end of the tour.

-• Additional details and the online application link will be emailed to you after you have attended the Community Tour.
+- Additional details and the online application link will be emailed to you after you have attended the Volunteer Info Session.

 Individual volunteer commitments vary, but most provide 2-4 hours per month of service for at least eight months.
 All volunteers must adhere to AFC’s confidentiality and best-practice policies.
-All volunteers must be over the age of 18 and cannot have a personal relationship with a current or past AFC patient.
+All volunteers must be over the age of 18.
+Volunteers with access to Protected Health Information (mainly clinicians and interpreters) cannot have a personal relationship with a current or past AFC patient.

 Contact AFC’s Volunteer Department